wassimseif/wassimseif.github.io/content/portfolio/index.en.md

   auto: false
 ---

+# Update

+This is very outdated.
+For my **most updated portfolio**, please visit my profile [here](https://www.toptal.com/resume/wassim-seifeddine)

+# Portfolio

 Below is the list of projects I worked on.
 I believe that your work is as good as you can show it, that's why I try to put each project in a demo-able format.
 For now I am using [streamlit](https://streamlit.io) as a tool to demo the models i build.

-# Update

-# This is very outdated.
-For my most updated portfolio, please visit my Toptal Profile [here](https://www.toptal.com/resume/wassim-seifeddine)

 ##  Language Modeling for multiple languages